MounikaVeluri/g23ai2099_vcc/README.md

 		Flask==2.0.3
 		Werkzeug==2.0.3

-4. create "Dockerfile" with list of commands to be ran to serve the application
+4. create "Dockerfile" with list of commands to be run to serve the application

 		FROM python:3.9-slim-buster
 		WORKDIR /app